 The Polish nation never recognized the partitions of the Republic carried out at the end of the 18th century by Prussia, Austria and Russia.
-It protested violently against them by the armed insurrections of 1794, 1806, 1830, 1848, and 1863.
-There was not a generation of Poles but rose in arms to demonstrate to the world the right of the Polish nation to regain its liberty and reunite the territories torn apart by the annexing powers.
+It protested actively against them by the insurrections of 1794, 1806, 1830, 1848, and 1863.
+There was not a generation of Poles but stood to arms in order to demonstrate to the world the right of the Polish nation to regain its liberty and to reunite the territories torn apart by the annexing powers.